ESG data

 When Sustainable Performance Meets Financial Performance

-While only listed SMEs under certain criteria will be legally bound to report on their ESG performance in the coming years, smaller organisations are increasingly finding themselves pressured to disclose this information.
+While there is no legal obligation for SMEs to report on their sustainability, smaller organisations are increasingly finding themselves pressured to disclose this information.
 Whether requested by investors, suppliers, or customers, transparency regarding ESG performance is becoming indispensable for SMEs.
 This is why staying ahead of this trend is essential.

 Are you eager to kickstart your green transition?
-Greenomy provides a comprehensive solution, guiding businesses of all sizes through every phase of your sustainability journey.
-From automated ESG data collection to AI-driven tailored recommendations, we ensure a seamless and effective process to generate ESG reports.
+Greenomy is developing a VSME solution tailored to your needs, regardless of your company size.
+From automated ESG data collection to AI-powered recommendations, we ensure a seamless and effective process to generate ESG reports.
+Learn more about our VSME solution.

 greenomy